maximilian-sh/TuAutoLogin/README.md

 ### Security

-**Password Protection**: Passwords are encrypted before being stored in Tampermonkey storage to prevent casual inspection of stored credentials.
+**Two Security Modes**: The script offers a choice between convenience and security on first use.

+**Convenient Mode** (Default):

+-   Stores credentials in browser for automatic login
+-   Faster user experience - no manual input required
+-   Passwords obfuscated but not truly secure
+-   Protection against casual storage inspection only

+**Secure Mode**:

+-   No credentials stored anywhere
+-   Manual password entry required each time
+-   Maximum security - nothing stored in browser
+-   Slower but completely secure

 **Security Limitations**:

--   While this provides protection against casual browsing of storage, a determined attacker with browser access could still extract credentials
+-   Convenient mode: While encrypted, determined attackers with browser access could still extract credentials
--   This is inherent to any client-side auto-login solution - the encryption key must be derivable by the script
+-   This is inherent to any client-side auto-login solution
--   For maximum security, consider using a dedicated password manager instead of storing credentials in browser storage
+-   For maximum security, use Secure Mode or a dedicated password manager
--   The script automatically migrates existing plaintext passwords to encrypted storage on first run
+-   You can switch between modes anytime via the Tampermonkey menu

 ### Permissions used